Joezhou1211/Apple_Music_Downloader_V2/README.md

 # Apple Music Downloader V2

-This Downloader is the upgraded of Apple_Music_Downloader_V1 It can now download songs in MP3 format automatically, with just SONG NAMES as input.
+Apple_Music_Downloader can now download songs automatically, with just song names as input.
 Selenium is used for browser automation and Requests for file downloading.

 ## How It Works